VR Veteran to Share Insights at Elevate Conference

-At Elevate by Psych Congress in Las Vegas, Nevada, Dr. Rizzo will discuss the current state of simulation technology and address whether he believes clinical virtual reality is truly ready for the practice setting.
+At Elevate by Psych Congress, Dr. Rizzo will discuss the current state of simulation technology and address whether he believes clinical virtual reality is truly ready for the practice setting.
 (Spoiler alert: He does.)

 “Just as an aircraft simulator serves to test and train piloting ability across a range of systematic and controllable conditions, virtual reality can be similarly used to test, train, teach, and treat human functioning, all within the context of a clinical office,” said Dr. Rizzo, author of Virtual Reality for Psychological and Neurocognitive Interventions.

 More at Elevate: Best Practices in Opioid Addiction Treatment

 At Dr. Rizzo’s session, attendees will learn about present-day virtual reality applications that address a slate of mental health conditions, including anxiety, depression, addiction, and post-traumatic stress disorder (PTSD).
 Dr. Rizzo helped develop a virtual reality tool called Bravemind, which has aided in providing exposure therapy to military veterans with PTSD since 2003.

 As technology advances, costs decrease, and the popularity of virtual reality for entertainment grows, widespread use of clinical virtual reality is practically inevitable, according to Dr. Rizzo.
 If that prediction gives you pause, take heart: the technology has more than 2 decades worth of research backing it.